 Peer to Peer Lending

 Traditional and mainstream investments can be a bore.
-So let’s move on to a more fun topic of investments, Peer to Peer (P2P) Lending.
-Here in Malaysia, there is a small market for P2P lending and it’s on the rise.
-P2P Lending or P2P Financing platforms, work much like a dating app, matching small to medium enterprises (SMEs) looking for financing, with individual investors.
+So let’s move on to a more fun topic of investments, Peer to Peer Lending.
+Here in Malaysia, there is a small market for this type of lending and it’s on the rise.
+It works much like a dating app, matching small to medium enterprises (SMEs) looking for financing, with individual investors.

 It showcases the business in need of funding to the investors, and crowdfunds large sums of money, and packages it as a loan or financing to the SME.
 The SME will get their cashflow via the loan or financing, and investors who contribute to this crowdfunding are paid in returns with interest.
 The platform itself claims a small fee for services rendered.
 A win-win for all parties involved.

 Sound familiar?
 Of course, it would.
-P2P Lending has a lot in common with Equity Crowdfunding.
+It has a lot in common with Equity Crowdfunding.
 Where funds are raised from the masses rather than from other businesses, banks, or establishments.
-P2P Lending here is regulated by the Securities Commission of Malaysia.
+This type of lending here is regulated by the Securities Commission of Malaysia.
 As is Equity Crowdfunding.
 So if you wish to explore them both, go for it.
 They’re legit.

 Plan to diversify your investment portfolio?
 Click here to start your investment with Funding Societies Malaysia.